kavinraja10/errorsandbugs/README.md

 - 🌱 I’m currently learning open cv
 - 👯 I’m ready to collaborate on any Data Science or ML projects
 - 🔎 I’m looking for a partner with whom I can learn and do stuff together
-- 📫 How to reach me mail: kavinkr10@gmail.com
+- 📫 Reach me at: kavinkr10@gmail.com
 -  Sleep🛌| Lift🏋️‍♀️ | Code💻